ibm-cloud-docs/watsonxdata/spk_cpp.md

 {:pre: .pre}
 {:video: .video}

-# Working with Gluten accelerated Spark engine
+# Provisioning Gluten accelerated Spark engine
 {: #prov_cpp}

 Gluten accelerated Spark engine is an optimized, high-performance engine in {{site.data.keyword.lakehouse_short}}.
 The Spark engine uses Gluten for offloading SQL execution to Velox, which is an open source execution engine(implemented in C++) thereby accelerating the computation of SparkSQL to reduce the cost for running the workloads.